nstjean05/Obsidian-Vault/CMPT 242 (Computing Machine Organization)/Class 21 - Virtual Memory.md

 - These are abstractions of physical memory to hid implementation details and to create a higher level interface to lower-level details.
 	- Ex.
 A virtual byte addressing scheme to isolate logical access from physical memory.
 	- Installed memory usually isn't at contiguous addresses.
+- The MMU maps the different...
+	- Stored blocks
+	- Paged out virtual memory
+- As if it were contiguous actual memory